Wolf3s/xbmc4xbox-python/python/Doc/extending/newtypes.rst

 .. note::

-   If you want your type to be subclassable from Python, and your type has the same :c:member:`~PyTypeObject.tp_basicsize` as its base type, you may have problems with multiple inheritance.
-A Python subclass of your type will have to list your type first in its :attr:`~class.__bases__`, or else it will not be able to call your type's :meth:`__new__` method without getting an error.
-You can avoid this problem by ensuring that your type has a larger value for :c:member:`~PyTypeObject.tp_basicsize` than its base type does.
+   If you want your type to be subclassable from Python, and your type has the same :attr:`tp_basicsize` as its base type, you may have problems with multiple inheritance.
+A Python subclass of your type will have to list your type first in its :attr:`__bases__`, or else it will not be able to call your type's :meth:`__new__` method without getting an error.
+You can avoid this problem by ensuring that your type has a larger value for :attr:`tp_basicsize` than its base type does.
 Most of the time, this will be true anyway, because either your base type will be :class:`object`, or else you will be adding data members to your base type, and therefore increasing its size.